RiceComp215-Staff/RiceChecks/README.md

   send grades automatically to my server?**
   After the autograder runs, it creates two files:
   `build/autograder/report.json` and `build/autograder/report.yml`
   (same data, your choice of serialization format).
-The information is the same as the pretty-printed output, just easier for a machine to parse.
-You might configure your CI service to run some action after the autograder finishes which pushes this data to a web server you control.
-Since students control their repositories, and can at least theoretically make the CI server run anything they want, you should not place too much trust in the veracity of the data your server is receiving.
+The information is a superset of the pretty-printed output, which tries to only print what the user really needs (e.g., only printing the names of failed unit tests, rather than the names of every unit test).

+  After the autograder has finished running, your own code can pick up the autograder report and take further actions, like uploading it to a server.
+Keep in mind that students control their repositories, which includes the possibility of generating deliberately incorrect reports.

 - **How can I do coverage testing on a per-method basis rather than per-class?**
   You could extend the relevant code in